Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-20-hiago contains a command to delete some characters in a file 21-reverse contains a command to reverse input 22-users_and_homes contains a command that displays all users and their home directories, sorted by users
+20-hiago contains a command to delete some characters in a file 21-reverse contains a command to reverse input 22-users_and_homes contains a command that displays all users and their home directories, sorted by users 100-empty_casks contains a command that finds all empty files and directories in the current working directory